mickcrosse/PERMUTOOLS/README.md

 # <img src="docs/fig_effect_size.png">

-From the above analysis, we can report the frequentist statistics (adjusted for mutiple tests and sample size) for any of the pairwise comparison between X and Y. For example, the mean of the first variable was found to be significantly greater in X than in Y (*t*(29) = 4.19, *p* = 0.0052, Hedge's *g* = 1.13, 95CI [0.63, 1.72]).
+From the above analysis, we can report the frequentist statistics (adjusted for multiple  tests and sample size) for any of the pairwise comparisons  between X and Y. For example, the mean of the first variable was found to be significantly greater in X than in Y (*t*(58) = 4.49, *p* = 0.0008, Hedge's *g* = 1.14, 95CI [0.68, 1.72]).

 ## Citation

+If you use this code or results in your paper, please cite our work as:

 ```
 @article{crosse2018permutools,
   title={PERMUTOOLS: A MATLAB Package for Multivariate Permutation Testing},